-I am a licensed professional clinical counselor in the state of Idaho, and I help couples and individuals using Emotionally Focused Therapy.
+I am a licensed clinical professional counselor in the state of Idaho, and I help couples and individuals using Emotionally Focused Therapy.
 My specialization is helping couples who want to repair and strengthen their relationships, but I also work with a limited number of individual clients.
 Please take a look around my website to see if my practice matches what you are looking for in therapy.

 WHAT I’M LIKE AS A COUNSELOR